MicrosoftDocs/office-developer-client-docs/docs/excel/excel-recalculation.md

 - Recalculation is handled asynchronously to regular workbook recalculation so that large tables might take longer to recalculate than the rest of the workbook.

 - Circular references are tolerated.
 If the calculation that is used to get the result depends on one or more values from the data table, Excel does not return an error for the circular dependency.

+- Data tables do not use multi-threaded calculation.

 Given the different way that Excel handles recalculation of data tables, and the fact that large tables that depend on complex or lengthy calculations can take a long time to calculate, Excel lets you disable the automatic calculation of data tables.
 To do this, set the calculation mode to Automatic except Data Tables.
 When calculation is in this mode, the user recalculates the data tables by pressing F9 or some equivalent programmatic operation.